List of Pennsylvania hurricanes: 2020s

 August 31-September 5, 2021 – Days after Hurricane Ida hit Louisiana as a Category 4 hurricane with 145 mph winds, the remnants travel to Pennsylvania, bringing record flooding and extensive tornado damage.
 The National Weather service predicted that 9/1 could be one of the top five wettest days on record in central PA, behind Hurricane Agnes (1972) and Tropical Storm Lee (2011).
 The storm brought at least 5 in of rain at Harrisburg International airport and 7 in of rain in Lancaster.
-The Schuylkill River crested at 17.2 ft.
+The Schuylkill River crested at 17.2 ft and flooded parts of Philadelphia; Interstate 676, which ran through the city, was inundated.
 Five people were killed in the state, and damage ranged from $2.5–3.5 billion.
 Around $100 million was lost in Southern Pennsylvania.
-Multiple tornadoes were reported as well. in Eastern Pennsylvania.The Schuylkill River flooded portions of Philadelphia, with Interstate 676 (Vine Street Expressway) partially covered in water.
-Flooding from the river also affected the Manayunk neighborhood of Philadelphia, with residents rescued from apartments along Main Street.
-In Milford Township, a man was found dead after he drowned in his vehicle in the Unami Creek.
-Flooding from the Schuylkill River caused damage to SEPTA Regional Rail's Manayunk/Norristown Line between Miquon and Norristown, resulting in the suspension of service.
-Service between Center City Philadelphia and Spring Mill resumed on September 7 while service along the entire length of the line to Norristown resumed on September 13.
-Overall, Ida caused up to $100 million in Southern Pennsylvania as a resulting of 5-10 inches in Eastern Pennsylvania and Southern Pennsylvania.
+Multiple tornadoes were reported as well.